nicholaschen09/whiteboard/README.md

 ### Real-time Collaboration
 - Multiple users can work on the same board simultaneously
-- See other users' cursors and changes in real-time
-- User presence indicators show who's currently active

 ### Rich Drawing Tools
 - Pen tool with adjustable line width and color